platformland/electric-book/book/text/funding.md

 ## 2. Fund teams for the long-term

 Funding platforms on a fixed-term basis is at odds with the idea of shared infrastructure.
 (Who would build on top of a platform if they didn't know if it was going to be about in a year or two?)
-It also makes the retention of the team needed to operate and continuously improve platforms harvder.
+It also makes the retention of the team needed to operate and continuously improve platforms harder.

 Cost-recovery based funding is also not easily compatible with the development of platforms for the simple fact that the cost-per-transaction decreases as the user base increases, saddling early users with higher costs.